lambda-build-week-bookr/backend/README.md

    - **NOTE: IF THE SEED DOES NOT RUN**
    - it is grabbing books from a dynamic endpoint that does not return consistent data.
    - Run the seed a couple of times and it should succeed.

-npm run dev
+1. `npm run dev`
-npm run test
+1. `npm run test`

 generate api docs
 npm run docs

-####asdfasdf
+goto localhost:4444/api/docs for endpoint documentation

-I did not have extra time for additional validation beyond a couple of basic checks for database requirements.
+I did not have extra time for additional seed validation beyond a couple of basic checks for database requirements.